wk0w/gybs/README.md

 ```

 ### Logic.Validation
 Validation, available at [NuGet](https://www.nuget.org/packages/Gybs.Logic.Validation/0.100.0), allows to separate validation logic from the rest of the application.
-This is achived by grouping the implementations of `IValidationRule` interface into the single validator by `IValidatorFactory`.
+This is achived by grouping the implementations of `IValidationRule` interface into the single validator by `IValidator`.

 ```
 serviceCollection.AddGybs(builder => {
-    builder.AddValidatorFactory();
-    builder.AddValidationRules();
+    builder.AddValidation();
 );

 class StringIsPresentRule : IValidationRule<string>